syncfusion/blazor-docs/src/charts/chart/category-axis.md

 ## Indexed category axis

-The category axis can also be rendered on the basis of data source index values.
-This can be achieved by defining the [`IsIndexed`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AxisModel.html#Syncfusion_Blazor_Charts_AxisModel_IsIndexed) property as **true** in the axis.
+The data source index values can also be used to render the category axis.
+This can be achieved by setting the [`IsIndexed`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_IsIndexed) property in the axis to **true**.

 {% aspTab template="chart/axis/category/index", sourceFiles="index.razor" %}